 We particularly welcome applications from Black, Asian and Minority Ethnic (BAME) candidates and deaf and disabled people, as they are currently under-represented across our workforce.
 Our diversity strategy aims to build an organisation that understands and values staff with a diversity of backgrounds, ideas, skills and experience as they contribute to greater creativity, innovation and effective decision making, and will help us have a greater understanding of the way to attract and meet the needs of diverse audiences.
 We have a range of initiatives and programmes including apprenticeships; work experience programmes with local schools and charities; our volunteering programme; structured paid internships and work placements in conjunction with education partners; and targeted development programmes to support internal progression for staff.

-In line with our commitment to being an organisation where everyone is welcome and able to thrive, we have joined the Department of Work and Pensions’ Disability Confident Employer Scheme.
+In line with our commitment to being an organisation where everyone is welcome and able to thrive, we are a Disability Confident Employer.
 We are committed to ensuring our recruitment process is inclusive and accessible; offering an interview to disabled people who meet the minimum criteria for a job; anticipating and providing reasonable adjustments as required; and supporting any existing employee who acquires a disability or long-term health condition.

 Southbank Centre was named Overall Winner - Small Employer of the Year at the enei Awards 2017 in recognition of our efforts in building a truly representative workforce.
 Southbank Centre also won the award for most Representative Workforce, demonstrating the success of our diversity strategy.